 - Solution Risks: What aspects of the deal might businesses perceive as risks?
 What might keep them from buying, implementing or activating the solution?

 - Solution Benefits: What are the benefits for the business?
 What return on investment (ROI) can be expected?
 What will be the benefits for the individual buying influences?
 Why should they care?

 You can fill a Lean B2B Canvas early as you’re exploring markets to mark down your hypotheses.
 Once the canvas is complete, the difference between the Solution Risks and Solution Benefits sections will allow you to visualize the implementation score (the likelihood that your solution gets accepted by businesses):

-Get your Lean B2B Canvas right here.
+Get your Lean B2B Canvas for free right here.
 Share your thoughts and ideas on the tool.
-I’d love to make it even more useful.
+I’d love to make it even more useful for you.

 More on How to Create a B2B Value Proposition With The Lean B2B Canvas

 - What Makes a Great B2B Value Proposition for Customer Development

 - How to Create a Compelling B2B Value Proposition With Early Hypotheses